 As described in section 1.7.1 system-related allocation is applied in this study for thermal recovery processes like MSWI with energy recovery and incineration in cement kilns.
-Therefore system-related allocation applies for the emissions of CO2 reg. from thermal recovery of regenerative materials.
-In case of allocation 50%, half of the CO2 reg. emissions
+Therefore system-related allocation applies for the emissions of CO_2 reg. from thermal recovery of regenerative materials.
+In case of allocation 50%, half of the CO_2 reg. emissions are attributed to the examined system and half of the CO2 reg. emissions are attributed to the following system, for example the MSWI plants with thermal recovery.

 Together with the full CO2 uptake for the assessed system and the non-consideration of the CO2 uptake in credits the mass balance of all regenerative carbon is the same after and before allocation following ISO 14040 and 14044.
 Regarding the LCA results for 'Climate Change', packaging systems containing regenerative materials benefit if the system-related allocation 50% is applied for recovery processes.
-When applying the allocation 50% approach the benefit regarding the LCA results for 'Climate Change' of packaging systems containing regenerative materials can promote the increase of use of regenerative materials in packaging system.
+When applying the allocation 50% approach the benefit regarding the LCA results for 'Climate Change' of packaging systems containing regenerative materials of packaging systems containing regenerative materials of use of regenerative materials in packaging system.